Rosemont, Illinois: Politics

 Since the village of Rosemont was incorporated in 1956, one family, the Stephens family, has governed it.
 Donald Stephens was mayor from 1956 until his death in 2007; his son, Brad Stephens, succeeded him and is the current mayor.
-In 2017, village trustees voted to increase Stephens' salary by 53 percent to $260,000, making him one of the highest paid mayors in the United States.
+In 2017, village trustees voted to increase Stephens's salary by 53 percent to $260,000, making him one of the highest paid mayors in the United States.

 The Chicago Tribune has reported that the village was "renowned for insider dealing", acting as a legal mechanism to funnel money to the Stephens family.
 Throughout the 2000s, at least four other members of the Stephens family held highly paid managerial positions in city institutions such as the convention center, parks, and public safety.
 The mayor's nephew, Christopher Stephens, runs the village-run convention center and made $255,600 per year between 2015 and 2018.
 Mark Stephens, the mayor's brother, owns a private company called Bomark which holds a $4.5 million annual contract to handle parking and other public functions.
 The mayor's sister and other associates have also received public contracts.
 In a 2023 article, The Economist described the village as "the last true political machine in America" and likened it to autocratic states like Gabon.
 The family maintain their own political party, the Rosemont Voters League.
 Brad Stephens has not faced an opponent in mayoral elections since 2009 (when he won 91% of the vote), receiving 100% of the votes cast in 2013, 2017, 2021, and 2025.